Astoundify/wc-simple-registration/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A simple plugin to add a [wc_register] shortcode to display the registration form on a separate page.
+A simple plugin to add a [woocommerce_simple_registration] shortcode to display the registration form on a separate page.

 == Description ==

-A simple plugin to add a [wc_register] shortcode to display the registration form on a separate page.
+A simple plugin to add a [woocommerce_simple_registration] shortcode to display the registration form on a separate page.

 == Installation ==

 1. Upload the folder `woocommerce-simple-registration to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Use the shortcode `wc_register` on a self-created page to display the registration form.
+3. Use the shortcode `woocommerce_simple_registration` on a self-created page to display the registration form.

 == Changelog ==